nusmodifications/nusmods/scrapers/nus-v2/README.md

 - `LecturePeriods` and `TutorialPeriods` are removed - these are not provided by the API, and it is a lot of work and space for not a lot of information
 - `ExamDate` is now a proper ISO8601 date, formatted with TZ included to Singapore time (UTC+8)
 - `ExamDuration` is a new nullable field providing the duration of the exam in minutes

+### Venue data

+- `Availability` now only marks occupied times.
+Vacant times are simply left out of the object.